Language selection: DE | EN

 Responsible for cell based bioassays (development and routine)

-Dr. Karen Nordgren, National Institute of Standards and Control (NIBSC), United Kingdom
+Dr. Karin Nordgren, National Institute of Standards and Control (NIBSC), United Kingdom

 Head of the Pyrogen Science Group.